 When worshiping from home, we ask participants to have their own bread/crackers and wine/juice handy when the broadcast service begins at 10:00 am on Facebook Live.
 We bless the elements together during the service and then partake together, signifying our unity in Christ.

 If you do enter the church in person, you will see lots of changes!
 Stickers on the floor remind us to distance ourselves from others.
 A table near the entry contains masks, face shields, hand sanitizer, gloves, and a thermometer.
 Prepackaged communion kits are available to take home.
 A dropbox allows for touchless donations, instead of passing a collection plate from hand-to-hand.
 Most importantly, a sign-in list makes contact tracing possible if it is needed.

 In the sanctuary, you will notice lots of additional A/V equipment, particularly cameras and microphones.
 Slides are still projected on the wall, as we have always done during our in-person services.

 Our music is live, and licensed through CCLI for both broadcast and in-person worship.
 Photography is graciously provided by Trevor Feltner.
 Here you see Ryan, our music director, on his digital piano.
 He has now been joined by Jeff Hoofard on percussion.
 The congregation provides the beautiful voices (masked and socially-distanced, of course)!

-Working behind the scenes, Bob runs the in-person slide projector while Ann handles the Facebook Live broadcast.
+Working behind the scenes, the tech team runs the in-person slide projector and Facebook Live broadcast.

 What Comes Next?

 We consider broadcast services as a permanent addition to our worship practice.
 However, as the pandemic eases we are gradually resuming in-person worship as well.
 If the weather cooperates, meeting out-of-doors like this may be part of our worship experience!
 Watch for notices in your weekly Friday email (to subscribe, drop us a note at firstname.lastname@example.org)